-Investing in our common stock involves a high degree of risk.
-Before you invest in our common stock, you should carefully consider the following risks, as well as general economic and business risks, and all of the other information contained in this prospectus.
-Any of the following risks could have a material adverse effect on our business, operating results and financial condition and cause the trading price of our common stock to decline, which would cause you to lose all or part of your investment.
+Investing in our securities involves a high degree of risk.
+Before you invest in our securities, you should carefully consider the following risks, as well as general economic and business risks, and all of the other information contained in this prospectus.
+Any of the following risks could have a material adverse effect on our business, operating results and financial condition and cause the trading price of our securities to decline, which would cause you to lose all or part of your investment.
 When determining whether to invest, you should also refer to the other information contained in this prospectus, including our financial statements and the related notes thereto.